Barry Lopez

-Barry Holstun Lopez (January 6, 1945 – December 25, 2020) was an American author, essayist, nature writer, and fiction writer whose work is known for its humanitarian and environmental concerns.
+Barry Holstun Lopez (January 6, 1945 – December 25, 2020) was an American essayist, nature writer, and fiction writer whose work is known for its humanitarian and environmental concerns.
 In a career spanning over 50 years, he visited more than 80 countries, and wrote extensively about a variety of landscapes including the Arctic wilderness, exploring the relationship between human cultures and nature.
 He won the National Book Award for Nonfiction for Arctic Dreams (1986) and his Of Wolves and Men (1978) was a National Book Award finalist.
 He was a contributor to magazines including Harper's Magazine, National Geographic, and The Paris Review.

 Early life

 Lopez was born Barry Holstun Brennan on January 6, 1945, in Port Chester, New York, to Mary Frances (née Holstun) and John Brennan.
 His family moved to Reseda, California after the birth of his brother, Dennis, in 1948.
 He attended grade school at Our Lady of Grace during this time.
 His parents divorced in 1950, after which his mother married Adrian Bernard Lopez, a businessman, in 1955.
 Adrian Lopez adopted Barry and his brother, and they both took his surname.
-Lopez experienced years of sexual abuse as the victim of a respected member of the community.
+Barry Lopez experienced years of sexual abuse as the victim of a serial child molester posing as a doctor who went by the name Harry Shier.

 When Lopez was 11, his family relocated to Manhattan, where he attended the Loyola School, graduating in 1962.
 As a young man, Lopez considered becoming a Catholic priest or a Trappist monk before attending the University of Notre Dame, earning undergraduate and graduate degrees there in 1966 and 1968.
 He also attended New York University and the University of Oregon.
 Although he drifted away from Catholicism, daily prayer remained important to him as a continuous, respectful attendance to the presence of the Divine.